polius/meteornext-docs/docs/guides/administration.md

 **RIGHTS**

-- **Access Client**: If this option is enabled all user's contained in this group will be able to access the client section and the client button will be visible at the top bar.
+- **Access Client**: If this option is enabled, all user's contained in this group will be able to access the client section and the client button will be visible at the top bar.

 **LIMITS**

 - **Apply Limits**: Enable this option to apply limits of all executed queries through Client section.
     - **Execution Timeout Mode**: This option can be either `All Queries` or `Only SELECTs`.
     - **Execution Timeout Value**: This value (measured in seconds) is used to limit the maximum execution time that queries can last (all queries or only selects, depending on the mode selected).
-If a query takes more time to be executed, it will be automatically stopped raising a timeout error.
+If a query takes more time to be executed, it will be automatically stopped, raising a timeout error.
     - **Execution Rows**: This value (measured in number of rows) is used to limit the maximum returned rows returned by SELECTs.
 It can be useful to prevent users to SELECT millions of rows of Production databases.

 **TRACKING**

 - **Track Queries**: Enable this option to store all the queries that are being executed in the Client section.
 It's useful if you want to know which kind of queries your users are executing.
-Also it can be useful in case of someone executes a query and breaks something.
-In this way you will know exactly what queries the user executed and this information may come in handy in order to solve the issue.
+Also, it can be useful in case of someone executes a query and breaks something.
+In this way you will know exactly what queries the user executed, and this information may come in handy in order to solve the issue.
-    - **Tracking Mode**: This option can be either `All Queries` to track every query the users execute or `All Queries (exclude SELECTs)` to exclude SELECTs and EXPLAINs to be tracked.
+    - **Tracking Mode**: This option can be either `All Queries` to track every query the users execute, or `All Queries (exclude SELECTs)` to exclude SELECTs and EXPLAINs to be tracked.
     - **Tracking Retention Days**: This value is used to determine how many days we would like to retain the queries tracked.

 ## Inventory

 The Inventory view is used to manage all the resources ([Servers](#servers), [Regions](#regions), [Environments](#environments), [Auxiliary Connections](#auxiliary-connections), [Cloud Keys](#cloud-keys)) for all Meteor accounts.

-To change from one resource to another click the `SERVERS` button and then choose another one.
+To change from one resource to another, click the `SERVERS` button and then choose another one.

 ![alt text](../../assets/administration/admin-inventory-select.png "Admin - Inventory - Selector")

 ### Servers

-The default view when accessing the Inventoy is the Servers.
+The default view when accessing the Inventory is the Servers.
 Here you can manage all servers for all Meteor users.

 ![alt text](../../assets/administration/admin-inventory-servers.png "Admin - Inventory - Servers")